-This is a new feature which is still limited in functionality.
-It is developed for use in multidisciplinary applications where the fundamental frequency is one of several load cases alongside other load cases such as impact and statics.
+This feature is developed for use in multidisciplinary applications where the fundamental frequency is one of several load cases alongside other load cases such as impact and statics.

-The fundamental frequency is that of the whole structure which can be composed of many parts of which several may be design parts.
+The fundamental frequency is that of the whole structure which can be composed of many parts.
+Only one part is allowed to be a design part if designing for the fundamental frequency.
 There must a load case specifying an eigenvalue analysis.